ngryman/meta-dev/readme.md

 # meta-dev

-> Meta packages for devDependencies.
+> Meta package for devDependencies.

 **meta-dev** is a meta package of `devDependencies` needed for a simple node library.
 For more details please see the associated [article].